 Over the years we have found the vast majority of machinery windscreens break due to poor quality workmanship.
 When glass is custom cut onsite it’s critical that the edges of the glass are polished and not left rough.

 If you were to inspect the edge of a glass that has not been polished correctly you would discover many tiny chips/shells left from the glass cutting process.
-This can be minimised by a skilled technician, however, sometimes it is difficult to completely eliminate, especially when cutting radius corners.
+This can be minimised by a skilled technician with the correct tools, however, sometimes it is difficult to completely eliminate, especially when cutting radius corners.

 That said, this still should not pose a problem if the glass is polished after cutting.
 By polishing with the correct grit sanding discs, the chips and shelling are polished away from the edges of the glass and therefore the risk of cracking is reduced to almost zero.
 If left rough it’s almost certain that when the machine goes to work onsite, the vibration caused by working off road will cause the glass to crack soon after.